MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/setup-AD-SSO.md

 ## Part 3: Client Machine Setup

 **Step 1**: Copy the AD kubeconfig and required binaries to your client machine:

 Create a local folder, for example, c:\adsso, and then copy the 3 required files.
-The 3 files are kubectl.exe, kubectl-adsso.exe, and AD kubeconfig file (such as, mynewcluster1config)
+The 3 files are kubectl.exe, kubectl-adsso.exe, and AD kubeconfig file (such as, mynewcluster1config).

-**Step 2**: Test the connection to the api-server via kubectl using a SSO credential In the previously created local folder, run:
+**Step 2**: Test the connection to the api-server via kubectl using a SSO credential.

+In the previously created local folder, run:

  .\kubectl.exe get pods –kubeconfig=.\mynewcluster1config --all-namespaces
 If the AD SSO is properly set up, you’ll see the list of pods within the target cluster, for example: